YeabTesfaye/YeabTesfaye/README.md

 - 🤖 Building AI/LLM platforms and synthetic STEM data pipelines
 - 🔐 Advancing in penetration testing through real-world simulations
 - 🛠 Developing full stack projects with Next.js, Prisma, and PostgreSQL
-- 🌩 Learning AWS & cloud deployment to level up DevOps skills
+- 🌩 Learning GCP & cloud deployment to level up DevOps skills
 - 🤝 Contributing to open-source and growing as a remote engineer

 ---